asmaaabbassi/PDS/final_project/README.md

 	-NumPy version 1.20

 ## Endnotes:
-Developers reserve all rights on the entire project including code and documentation.
-Executables included in the project might run on different environments and versions of Python packages, but development and testing were only done using versions presented above.
+<div align="justify"> Developers reserve all rights on the entire project including code and documentation.
+Executables included in the project might run on different environments and versions of Python packages, but development and testing were only done using versions presented above. </div>